-Chop tomatoes, onion and green peppers and put in a 4-quart cooking pot.
-Add chopped jalapeño, garlic and cilantro.
+Chop tomatoes, onion, and green peppers and put in a 4-quart cooking pot.
+Add chopped jalapeño, garlic, and cilantro.
 Stir in vinegar and spices.
 Stir well and add tomato paste.
 Mix well and bring to a low boil.
-Start reducing heat to a simmer and simmer for 45 minutes, stiring from time to time.
-Of course you can always taste-test from time to time, too!
+Start reducing heat to a simmer and simmer for 45 minutes, stirring from time to time.
+Of course, you can always taste-test from time to time, too!

 Step 2: Sterilize Jars and Lids

 While you are waiting for your salsa to cook, there are a few things you should do.
-It is very important to sterilize you jars when canning any type of tomato product.
-You can either sterilize them in the dish washer, which is the easiest, or place them in boiling water for at least 30 seconds.
+It is very important to sterilize your jars when canning any type of tomato product.
+You can either sterilize them in the dish washer–which is the easiest–or place them in boiling water for at least 30 seconds.

 Place the canning lids in hot water while sterilizing your jars.
 This will make the rubber seal soft and more likely to seal well.

 Pour about 1 inch of water into the bottom of your canning pot and add about 1 teaspoon of vinegar to the water.
 The vinegar will keep your jars from staining.
 Bring this water to a boil just before your salsa is ready.

 Once the salsa is ready, pour it into the sterilized jars, leaving approximately ½ inch of head space.
 Wipe the rim of the jar to remove any residue that could keep the jar from sealing.
 Place the canning lid on the jar, using the kitchen tongs, and screw the ring down snugly.
 Now place jars in the canning pot, which the water in the bottom should be boiling.

 Let this process for 15 minutes.
 At the end of the time, remove the jars and place them on something heat-resistant.
 As soon as you take the jars out of the canning pot, tighten the rings on the jars.
 Be sure to use pot holders as the jars are very hot!